d-koppenhagen/vscode-code-review/README.md

 - [Start creating your review notes](#create-review-notes).
 - [Export the report](#export-created-notes-as-html).
   - [Probably create an own template first](#custom-handlebars-template)
-- Send it to the customer and make the customer happy ♥️
+- Send it to the customer or [import the notes in your issue tracking system](#export-for-issue-tracking-system) and make the customer happy ♥️

 **Enjoy!**